 Adds hydrogen atoms to a data set to satisfy valence requirements.
 All sites are neutralized, but salt bridges can form spontaneously when the positions of hydrogen atoms are neutralized.
 The results are suitable for use in preparing a MOPAC data set.
 This keyword is intended for use with proteins only.
 It should work for non-proteins as well, but there is an increased probability that it will make mistakes, and for systems that cannot exist in aqueous media, such as LiCH3, there is a high probability of failure.
-In a run to add hydrogen atoms, one or more sites can be ionized by using SITES.
+In a run to add hydrogen atoms, one or more sites can be ionized by using SITE.

 If any hydrogen atoms are present, they will be removed before ADD-H runs.
 When a PDB file is made, a set of checks is run to detect errors in the structure.
 Examine the log file, <name>.log, to look for any errors that were detected, and if any are reported, the input, output, or PDB file created should be examined to work out what has happened.
 By default, the sequence of atoms will be put into the standard PDB sequence.
 If this is not wanted, add NORESEQ.
-NORESEQ is also useful if the ADD-H run reports an error in the residue recognition process.
+NORESEQ is also useful in the unlikely event that the ADD-H run reports an error in the residue recognition process.

 Sometimes, ADD-H makes mistakes.
 For example, both guanine and